TriKro/rsb-content/part3-generative_market_research/customer-discovery-interviews.md

 2. Qualify -- Ask a screener question to determine if the customer is relevant to your customer persona.
 3. Open -- Warm up questions, get the customer comfortable talking.
 4. Listen -- Let the customer talk and follow-up with “what” and “how” related questions.
-5. Close -- Wrap up interview, ask for referrals or \(if applicable\) follow-up interview.
+5. Close -- Wrap up interview, ask for referrals or \(if applicable\) a follow-up interview.

 #### Debrief the Interview

-* Make notes promptly, sometimes video or audio recording can be a great option.
+* Make notes promptly; sometimes video or audio recording can be a great option.

 ### Interpreting Results